Atomic Energy Commission of India

-The Atomic Energy Commission of India is the governing body of the Department of Atomic Energy (DAE), Government of India.
+The Atomic Energy Commission of India is the governing body of the Department of Atomic Energy, Government of India.
 The DAE is under the direct charge of the Prime Minister.

 The Indian Atomic Energy Commission was set up on 3 August 1948 under the late Department of Scientific Research.
-A resolution passed by the Government of India later replaced the commission by "Atomic Energy Commission of India" on 1 March 1954 under the Department of Atomic Energy with Homi J. Bhabha as secretary and more financial and executive powers, headquartered in Mumbai, Maharashtra.
+A resolution passed by the Government of India later replaced the commission by "Atomic Energy Commission of India" on ,1 March 1954 under the Department of Atomic Energy with Homi J. Bhabha as secretary and more financial and executive powers, headquartered in Mumbai, Maharashtra.